Xavier vs. Pittsburgh: Odds, spread, over/under - NCAA Tournament Second Round

 Xavier vs. Pittsburgh: Odds, spread, over/under and other Vegas lines - NCAA Tournament Second Round

-The No. 3 seed Xavier Musketeers (26-9) attempt to secure a place in the Sweet 16 in an NCAA Tournament second-round matchup against the No. 11 seed Pittsburgh Panthers (24-11) on Sunday at Greensboro Coliseum, tipping off at 12:10 PM.
+The No. 3 seed Xavier Musketeers (26-9) look to advance to the Sweet 16 of the NCAA Tournament when they meet the No. 11 seed Pittsburgh Panthers (24-11) on Sunday at 12:10 PM.

-In this article, you can see the spread and odds across multiple sportsbooks for the Xavier vs. Pittsburgh matchup.

 Xavier vs. Pittsburgh Game Info